CiottiGiorgio/lib-pcg-avm/README.md

 ## Disclaimer
 This library is not audited for soundness and safety.
 It’s also still a work in progress.
-All three implementations are subject to the same test suite.
+All four implementations are subject to the same test suite.
 The test vectors used in the test suite are generated using the reference implementation.

 Use at your own risk.
 See [MIT License](./LICENSE).